Hawaii's Local Culture

 Hawaii is unique in every aspect - its natural surroundings, the culture, food, people and spirit of aloha.
 For the Spring 2014 Semester, Student Life has teamed up with faculty to highlight Hawaii’s mixed plate of cultures, traditions, habits and languages.
 Student Life's Mixed Plate Program will provide opportunities for students explore Hawaii’s unique local culture and learn why they are important to the island we live on.

-These events are free to all HPU Students with a valid ID and transportation will be provided to the site visits from the Downtown and Hawaii Loa Campuses.
+These events are free to all HPU Students with a valid ID and transportation will be provided to the off campus site visits from the Downtown and Hawaii Loa Campuses.
 For more information regarding the Hawaii Spotlight Program, please contact Gleanne Dimson (email@example.com) or Danielle Fodor (firstname.lastname@example.org).

 Pidgin 101 - How Fo Speak Pidgin

 Pidgin, also known as, Hawaii Creole, is the language that was formed on the plantations as workers who spoke different languages needed a means to communicate.
 Student Life will be screening Pidgin: The Voice of Hawaii and has invited the director and others featured in the film to discuss and provide a deeper understanding of Pidgin and its role in Hawaii as a language.

 Marlene Booth is an award-winning documentary filmmaker and instructor of film at the Academy for Creative Media at the University of Hawai‘i.
 She directed and co-produced (with the late Kanalu Young)the film, Pidgin: The Voice of Hawai‘i, winner of the Audience Award for Best Documentary at the 2009 Hawai‘i International Film Festival.
 Her films have aired on PBS and screened in film festivals internationally and throughout the U.S.